Joaov41/tools/README.md

 Port by Joaov41 of the theJayTea/WritingTools work

 A lightweight iOS app built with SwiftUI that helps improve your writing using Gemini API.
 It supports rewriting text, summarizing, extracting key points, and more.
 It also includes a Share Extension so you can process text from other apps conveniently.
 Implemented Q&A.
+This code has the Ui optimized for Iphone.
+There is another version optmized for the ipad layout.

 ## Features